WSG23/yosai_intel_dashboard_fresh/README.md

 Docker secrets.
 See the [architecture diagram](docs/auth_flow.png) for implementation details.

+When running in development mode the application no longer sets default secret values automatically.
+Ensure all required variables above are defined in your environment or `.env` file or the server will fail to start.

 Session cookies are marked as permanent on login.
 The default lifetime is configured via `security.session_timeout` in seconds.
 You can override the timeout for specific roles using `security.session_timeout_by_role`: